Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-At $\mu_{0} H_{\rm ext} =$ 400 mT, a large dip labelled as A' appears at 7.5 GHz.
-The large dip A' is traced back to MChPs, which is shifted to a lower frequency owing to the Rabi-like level splitting; this is the signature of coherent coupling between chiral resonant photons and magnons, generating MChPs.
-More strikingly, the $T^{+}$ spectrum becomes flat while the $T^{-}$ spectrum shows dips between 10 and 13 GHz.
-This corresponds to one-way transparency of the $T^{+}$ signal with MChP and MC-MChP is observed between 12-13 GHz.
-With a further increase in $\mu_{0} H_{\rm ext}$ to 500 mT, small dips (white and black triangles) due to MC-MChPs and a large dip (A) due to MChPs keep moving to higher frequencies.
-At 12.4 GHz (indicated by a white triangle), the $T^{-}$ spectrum becomes flat while the $T^{+}$ shows a dip due to MC-MChPs.
+At $\mu_{0} H_{\rm ext} =$ 400 mT, a large dip labelled as A' appears at a lower frequency around 7.5 GHz.
+The large dip A' is traced back to MChPs, which is shifted to a lower frequency owing to the Rabi-like level splitting; this is the signature of coherent coupling between the chiral resonance and magnons, generating MChPs.
+More strikingly, the $T^{+}$ spectrum becomes flat while the $T^{-}$ spectrum shows a dip due to MChPs and fine structures due to MC-MChPs between 10 and 13 GHz.
+This corresponds to one-way transparency of the $T^{+}$ signal.
+With a further increase in $\mu_{0} H_{\rm ext}$ to 500 mT, fine structures owing to MC-MChPs indicated by white and black triangles and a large dip (A) due to MChPs keep moving to higher frequencies.
+At 12.4 GHz, as indicated by a white triangle, the $T^{-}$ spectrum becomes flat while the $T^{+}$ shows a dip due to MC-MChPs.

-Figure \ref{fig:s21s12}(b) shows corresponding simulation results using COMSOL Multiphysics.
-The Supplemental Material \cite{SM} details the numerical simulation method.
+Figure \ref{fig:s21s12}(b) shows corresponding simulation results using COMSOL with the phenomenological Gilbert damping parameter $\alpha$ of 0.004.
 In Fig. \ref{fig:s21s12}(b), red and blue curves correspond respectively to calculated $T^{+}$ and $T^{-}$ spectra of the $y$-axis-oriented MCh metamolecule in the waveguide at various $\mu_{0} H_{\rm ext}$ of 0 - 500 mT.
-The numerical simulations reproduced qualitatively well the experimental results in terms of the shift of the chiral resonant photon labelled as B and B', the generation of MChPs with the Rabi-like splitting, the generation of MC-MChPs, and microwave one-way transparency of MChP at 13.2 GHz under $\mu_{0} H_{\rm ext} =$ 350 mT.
+The numerical simulations reproduced qualitatively the experimental results in terms of the shift of the chiral resonance labelled as B and B', the generation of MChPs with the Rabi-like splitting, the generation of MC-MChPs indicated by white and black triangles, and microwave one-way transparency of MChP at 13.2 GHz under $\mu_{0} H_{\rm ext} =$ 350 mT.